 How it Began

-Original Key of She Jazz Ensemble, est. 2012
+Original Key of She Jazz Ensemble, est. 2014

-Key of She Jazz was founded in 2012 by (then) 11-year-old Olivia Hughart and a friend who noticed they were among the only female players in their middle school jazz big band, despite nearly equal numbers of girls and guys in band and orchestra.
-With the help of their director (Dr. Jenny Neff!), they brought together girls in jazz throughout their district, built connections, and inspired the younger girls to keep playing.
-In high school, Key of She continued to grow, including girls from across the district.
-As a high school senior, Olivia expanded her vision and held an amazing live Key of She Jazz conference in April 2019 that featured phenomenal women in jazz, performers, panelists, and speakers and was attended by more than 200 girls and their bandmates, band directors and educators, parents, and supporters.
-Our 2020 conference was canceled just weeks prior due to the pandemic, but since then, we've held four Virtual Weeks with attendees from across the USA and around the globe!
-We are working on dates for our next live event and are committed to growing Key of She Jazz and expanding our community of support.
-Join us!
+Key of She Jazz continued to grow and include girls of all ages from across the district.
+As a high school senior, Olivia expanded her vision and held a first-ever live Key of She Jazz conference in April 2019 that featured prominent women in jazz including FIVE PLAY and other stellar performers, panelists, and speakers.
+The event was attended by more than 200 girls and their bandmates, band directors and educators, parents, and supporters.
+Our 2020 conference was canceled just weeks prior due to the pandemic, forcing us to pivot online.
+However, since then, our virtual events have attracted attendees from across the USA and around the globe.
+We've also resumed in-person events including an annual “Key of She Jazz Jam” featuring performances by prominent jazz women from Philadelphia, New York, and Washington, DC.
+We are working on dates for our next live and virtual events and are committed to growing Key of She Jazz and expanding our community of support.
+Join Us!

 Mission Statement

 Our mission is to support and encourage girls and young women in jazz, starting in the middle school years through high school, college, and beyond so that we inspire change and ultimately help equalize the ratio of girls to guys in jazz, starting in schools.
-We also aim to grow the community of support including jazz students of all genders, jazz and music directors/educators, parents, and allies.
-We do this with free events that create conversation and build understanding of the obstacles to women in jazz, recognize jazz women whose contributions have been under-recognized, and create opportunities for connection among all, so that jazz girls and young women can feel supported and increase participation in jazz.
+We also aim to grow an inclusive community of support including jazz students of all genders, jazz and music directors/educators, parents, and allies.
+We do this with free events that create conversation and build understanding of the obstacles to women in jazz, uplift jazz women whose contributions have been under-recognized, and create opportunities for connection among all, so that girls and young women can feel supported and increase participation in jazz.

-Key of She hopes to make a more lasting impact, encouraging young girls to take up their instrument of choice, continue their jazz studies, and take their skills into the jazz and music industry.
+Key of She Jazz hopes to make a more lasting impact, encouraging young girls to take up their instrument of choice, continue their jazz studies, and take their skills into the jazz and music industry.

 Olivia Hughart